cnatsis/cnatsis.github.io/_posts/2022-07-12-pinot-cluster-docker.md

 In order to test the cluster of Pinot, a simple CSV ingestion job will be executed using the following commands.

-The CSV file to be ingested is a small tracks dataset.
+The CSV file to be ingested is a small dataset that contains songs.
 To speed up the ingestion, `tracks` schema file and table definition have been created.
 All associated files can be found in my GitHub [repository](https://github.com/cnatsis/pinot-cluster-docker).

 ```bash
 # Create temp folders in the container